 We NEED your help!

-Extremely important letter writing campaign to Tennessee Department of Conservation & Environment (TDEC)
+Extremely important letter writing campaign to Tennessee Department of Conservation & Environment (TDEC) and Tennessee & Kentucky elected government officials.

 We need your help NOW!
 Senator Yager has asked that as many people as possible send letters to TDEC Directors (see addresses below) to share concerns and opposition to this landfill project.
+SCROLL DOWN TO THE BOTTOM TO SEE WHAT SHOULD BE INCLUDED IN YOUR LETTERS.

 Important details: